-In 2014, rates of imputations for most variables are 1 to 3 percent for aircraft that completed the full survey form.
-Item non-response on key activity variables is low-hours flown by use (0.8 percent), fractional ownership hours (0.4 percent), rented or leased hours (1.0 percent), and year of manufacture (0.7 percent).
-With the exception of the state primarily flown, all other variables have slightly higher imputation rates but are still at or below 3 percent.
-The state in which an aircraft is primarily flown has higher rates of imputation (22.4 percent).
-The imputation rate for this variable is higher because many responses cannot be coded to a single state; for example, respondents list more than one state, describe a region (e.g., "Midwest"), or report "various" or "US."
+In 2016, rates of imputations for most variables are 1 to 4 percent for aircraft that completed the full survey form.
+Item non-response on key activity variables is low-hours flown by use (1.0 percent), rented or leased hours (3.0 percent), and year of manufacture (0.7 percent).
+The majority of remaining variables have slightly higher imputation rates but are still below 5 percent.